Divergentvy/DSA-Practical/README.md

 # DSA-Practical
-Practice for Lab purpose
+Practice for Lab
-This repository is my personel practice one and is for learning purpose only and does not promote staright away coping codes.
+This repository is for my practice and only shared with intention of learning purpose and does not promote coping of codes